-Few American performance cars carry the motorsport legacy of the Ford GT.
-The story began with the GT40, which famously dominated the 24 Hours of Le Mans in the 1960s.
+Few American cars have a racing history as significant as the Ford GT.
+The story began with the GT40, which famously defeated dominant European competitors at the 24 Hours of Le Mans during the 1960s.

-The upcoming Ford GT is expected to feature a dramatically sculpted body designed to maximize airflow and downforce.
-Early renderings and testing sightings suggest a low, wide stance combined with advanced active aerodynamics.
+The next-generation Ford GT is expected to feature an aggressively sculpted body designed to maximize airflow and downforce.

 Exterior Design Highlights